onikienko/use-chrome-storage/README.md

 ### Usage of createChromeStorageStateHook

-If you want to use same `key` in different components in different extension parts in React context (like in PopUp, content scripts,
+If you want to use the same `key` in different components in different extension parts in the React context (like in PopUp, content scripts,
 ) you need to use `createChromeStorageStateHookLocal`(for chrome.storage.**local**),
 `createChromeStorageStateHookSync` (for chrome.storage.**sync**)